-The favourable condition for all moorland habitats is likely to be achieved through a mix of livestock and deer numbers, with less grazing pressure in the winter months.
-In addition, appropriate muirburn (the practice of burning off old growth to allow new grazing growth), siting of supplementary feeding and vehicle management is also required.
+The favourable condition for all moorland habitats is likely to be achieved through a mix of livestock and deer numbers.
+A key requirement is to have less grazing pressure in the winter months.
+In addition, appropriate siting of supplementary feeding and appropriate Vehicle use is required.

-Some knowledge of the habitats involved and their sensitivity to grazing will help you develop your moorland management plan.
+Knowledge of the habitats involved and their sensitivity to grazing will help you develop your moorland management plan.